Wylkon/javascript/README.md

         i, tamanho;
     ```

-  - Assign variables at the top of their scope.
-This helps avoid issues with variable declaration and assignment hoisting related issues.
   - Declare as variáveis no topo do escopo onde ela se encontra.
 Isso ajuda a evitar problemas com declaração de variáveis e [Hoisting](#hoisting).
     ```javascript
     // ruim